frosty865/PSA_Tool/docs/SUPABASE-SCHEMA.md

 2. Data from `submission_options_for_consideration` → `options_for_consideration`
 3. Links created in `vulnerability_ofc_links`
 4. Sources created/promoted to `sources` and linked via `ofc_sources`
+5. Accepted vulnerabilities automatically copied to `phase3_records` via trigger

+### Taxonomy Inference

+- The system uses a "backwards approach": identifies subsector first from document content, then derives sector from subsector
+- All records from a document get the same subsector and derived sector for consistency
+- See `services/processor/normalization/taxonomy_inference.py` for implementation

 ---